briankegerreis/covid-model/README.md

 The script lockdown.R allows to simulate the spread of an epidemic and vaccinate part of the population at some moment.
 It can be run by  modifying  the following command:

-Rscript vaccination.R  -m 30 -c 30 -n 20000 -e 44 -d 0.07, 0.005 -q 0.17 -i 0.05 -t 300 -x 50 -l 0.5 -s foldername -d 0.25 -v 0.3 -w 1 -f 0.9 -oV 1
+Rscript vaccination.R  -m 30 -c 30 -n 20000 -e 44 -d 0.07, 0.005 -q 0.17 -i 0.05 -t 300 -x 50 -l 0.5 -s foldername -b 0.25 -v 0.3 -w 1 --pE 0.9 -o 1

 where the additional parameters are:
- - d is the fraction of the population that we can vaccinate with the available doses
+ - b is the fraction of the population that we can vaccinate with the available doses
  - v is the  "vaccination time", i.e. cumulative fraction of the population that has to be infected  before the intervention is made
  - w indicates which categories of individuals you can vaccinate (1: only susceptibles S, 2: susceptible, recovered or infected SIR)
- - f is the efficacy of the vaccin
+ - pE is the efficacy of the vaccin
- - oV is the strategy,  1: Uniform, 2: Neighbor, 3: Among popular, 4: Most popular
+ - o is the strategy,  1: Uniform, 2: Neighbor, 3: Among popular, 4: Most popular